Datera/datera-csi/README.md

 This plugin uses Datera storage backend as distributed data storage for containers.

-## Kubernetes Installation/Configuration (Kubernetes v1.12+ required)
+## Kubernetes Installation/Configuration (Kubernetes v1.13+ required)

 First, the CSI plugin comes with iSCSID as a sidecar container within the Node Service pod of the plugin.
 This pod is a DaemonSet so it will be run on every node in the cluster.

-Because iSCSID/open-iscsi doesn't support namespaces, you CANNOT install the plugin and have a separate iSCSID running on the same node.
+Because iSCSID/open-iscsi doesn't support namespaces, you CANNOT install the plugin and have a separate iSCSID running on the same node (unless using the with-host-iscsid yaml, see "Host Based Iscsid" below)

 First ensure that each node in your kubernetes cluster is not running iSCSID by running the following